ziudeso/naba-comfyui-nvidia-docker/README.md

 Given that `venv` (Python virtual environments) might not be compatible from OS+CUDA-version to version and will create a new `venv` when the current one is not for the expected version.
 **An installation might end up with multiple `venv`-based directory in the `run` folder, as the tool will rename existing unusable ones as "venv-OS+CUDA" (for example `venv-ubuntu22_cuda12.3.2`).
 In order to support downgrading if needed, the script will not delete previous `version`, and this is currently left to the end-user to remove if not needed**
+Using alernate `venv` means that some installed custom nodes might have an `import dailed` error.
+We are attempting to make use of [`cm-cli`](https://github.com/ltdrdata/ComfyUI-Manager/blob/main/docs/en/cm-cli.md) before starting ComfyUI.
+If that fails, start the `Manager -> Custom Nodes Manager`, `Filter` by `Import Failed` and use the `Try fix` button as this will download required pacakges and install those in the used `venv`.
+A `Restart` and UI reload will be required but this ought to fix issues with the nodes.

 You will know the ComfyUI WebUI is running when you check the `docker logs` and see `To see the GUI go to: http://0.0.0.0:8188`